Teapot-418/Teapot-418.github.io/_posts/2018-09-24-Hadoop-Part-2.md

 ## What's part 3 going to be about?

 Now, that we have created some nice results with MapReduce, we are going to enter those results from another Docker container via HTTPHDFS.

-Additionally we will have a short look at Apache Spark.
+> ???